aorogat/CBench/Analysis/README.md

-# CBench: Benchmark AAnalysis Mode
+# CBench: Benchmark Analysis Mode
 This document shows to you how to configure CBench to analyze a benchmark and what is expected from CBench.
 * __Run CBench.jar__
 * __Configure CBench__ This is the first step after running CBench.
 You have to configure the syste as shown